 Universities and employers accept Cambridge IGCSE Physical Education as proof that candidates have knowledge, skills and an understanding of a range of relevant physical activities.
 Candidates' knowledge, skills and understanding come from studying both practical and theoretical aspects of Physical Education.
-Successful IGCSE Physical Education students gain lifelong skills, including:
+Successful Cambridge IGCSE Physical Education students gain lifelong skills, including:

-- an ability to plan, perform, analyse and improve, and evaluate physical activities . - knowledge, skills and understanding of a range of relevant physical activities - an understanding of effective and safe performance • - an understanding of the role of sport and physical activity in society and in the wider world - an excellent foundation for advanced study - an enjoyment of physical activity ٠
+- an ability to plan, perform, analyse and improve, and evaluate physical activities - knowledge, skills and understanding of a range of relevant physical activities - an understanding of effective and safe performance - an understanding of the role of sport and physical activity in society and in the wider world - an excellent foundation for advanced study - an enjoyment of physical activity

-1.3 Cambridge International Certificate of Education (ICE)
+Cambridge International Certificate of Education (ICE)

-Cambridge ICE is the group award of the International General Certificate of Secondary Education (IGCSE).
-It requires the study of subjects drawn from the five different IGCSE subject groups.
-It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of students who pass examinations in at least seven subjects, including two languages, and one subject from each of the other subject groups.
+Cambridge ICE is the group award of Cambridge IGCSE.
+It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of learners who pass examinations in at least seven subjects.
+Learners draw subjects from five subject groups, including two languages, and one subject from each of the other subject groups.
+The seventh subject can be taken from any of the five subject groups.